Colorado Recovery Assistance For Tourism

 Reimagine Industry Associations Program

-The Reimagine Industry Associations Program assists Colorado tourism industry associations to advance strategies that foster long-term industry resilience.
-This offering is made possible by a CARES Act Recovery Assistance grant the Colorado Tourism Office received in January 2021.
+The Reimagine Industry Associations Program assisted Colorado tourism industry associations to advance strategies that foster long-term industry resilience.

 • enhanced collaboration between state and industry tourism leaders